 - salt & pepper

-- Toss with olive oil, salt and pepper.
+Toss with olive oil, Parmesan, salt and pepper.
 Or any other seasonings you like.
-I have a Thyme, Lemon and Bay Sea Salt grinder from Trader Joe's that was great with this.

-- Roast on a parchment paper covered cookie sheet for 20 minutes or desired level of brownness.
+Roast on sprayed cookie sheet for 15 minutes or desired level of brownness.